Rheinbach: Geography

-Situated 15 km south-west of Bonn and 35 km south of Cologne, Rheinbach lies at the edge of the Eifel region and within the borders of Rhineland's nature reserve.
+Situated 15 km south-west of Bonn and 35 km south of Cologne, Rheinbach lies at the edge of the Eifel region and within the borders of the Rhineland Nature Park (Naturpark Rheinland).

 History

 Around 80 AD, the Eifel Aqueduct, one of the longest aqueducts of the Roman Empire, was running through what is today Rheinbach's town centre.
 The first written documentation of Rheinbach dates back to 762, when Pepin the Short, then King of the Franks, gave lands to the Prüm Abbey.
-In the early 17th century, Rheinbach came to prominence because of its witch-hunts.
+In the early 17th century, Rheinbach came to prominence because of its witch hunts.

 First referred to as a town in 1298, the Archbishop of Cologne purchased Rheinbach and the surrounding villages in 1343.
 Till 1789, Rheinbach was part of the Electorate of Cologne.
 In 1794, Rheinbach was incorporated into France within the Département de Rhin-et-Moselle before coming under the auspices of Prussia in 1815.

 Around 1947, a considerable number of displaced people from the Sudetenland settled in Rheinbach.
 Having brought their traditions of glasscraft, Rheinbach became famous for its glass art and today hosts a glass art museum and a specialized school.

 Coat of arms

 The coat of arms was made official in 1915 by Wilhelm II, German Emperor and King of Prussia.
-The black cross with the silver background stands for the archdiocese of Cologne.
+The black cross with the silver background stands for the Roman Catholic Archdiocese of Cologne.
 The Eagle stems from the coat of arms from the Counts of Are-Hochstaden.
 The blue key refers to the Holy Saint Peter, the patron saint of the Archdiocese of Cologne.

 Governance

 Besides the town proper, Rheinbach administratively comprises the surrounding villages and hamlets, including Flerzheim.

-As of 2016, the town council has a Christian Democratic (CDU) majority with 17 seats; the Social Democrats (SPD) hold 10 seats, while the Greens (Die Grünen), the Independents (UWG) and the Liberals (FDP) hold three each.
+As of 2025, the town council has a Christian Democratic (CDU) majority with 14 seats; the Social Democrats (SPD) hold 9 seats, while the Greens (Die Grünen) and the Independents (UWG) hold seven seats each, the Liberals (FDP) hold three.